Donor: World Bank • Partner: Chemonics International •

 World Bank Tajikistan: Inclusive Education Initiative Innovations on Inclusive Learning Assessment Practices

-This work will include the production of a global guide on Universal Design for Assessment (UDA) implementation within low-and middle-income countries (LMICs), as well as a piloting an accessible early grade math assessment (EGMA) in Tajikistan.
+This work included the production of a global guide on Universal Design for Assessment (UDA) implementation within low-and middle-income countries (LMICs), as well as a piloting an accessible early grade math assessment (EGMA) in Tajikistan.
 The findings from this pilot will be integrated into UDA Toolkit.
 IDP will engage various stakeholders throughout this process, including development partners, ministry officials, teachers, and disabled persons’ organizations (DPOs).
 IDP will share the UDA toolkit and the pilot results with the World Bank, our consortium partners, and collaborators to disseminate the knowledge generated and lessons learned on UDA implementation to track learning outcomes for learners with disabilities.

 - Developing a Universal Design for Assessment (UDA) toolkit